Marie-Rose Morel

 Marie Rose Louise Constant Morel (26 August 1972 – 8 February 2011) was a Flemish-Belgian politician.
-She became a member of the Flemish Parliament for the Vlaams Belang in 2004, after leaving the New-Flemish Alliance.
+She became a member of the Flemish Parliament for the far-right party Vlaams Belang in 2004, after leaving the New-Flemish Alliance.
+She made a bid for the European Parliament in 2009 but was unsuccessful.

 In 1994, Morel was elected Miss Flanders.
 She was diagnosed with stage IV uterine cancer in 2008.
 On 8 February 2011, she died from the disease.
 She was 38.